 This tutorial explains simple steps to modify PDF documents using the LibreOffice Draw application.

-PDF a.k.a portable document format is a widely used format for digital document distribution.
+PDF a.k.a portable document format, is a widely used format for digital document distribution.
 Due to its popularity and adoption across various mediums and devices, it is often a de-facto standard format to publish and distribute documents.

 This is how you can do it.

-Steps to modify PDF documents using LibreOffice Draw
+Steps to modify PDF documents using LibreOffice Draw for Free

-- Open LibreOffice Draw and from the file menu, open the PDF file which you want to modify.
+- Open LibreOffice Draw and from the file menu, open the PDF file you want to modify.

 - Once the editing is over, save the file from the menu –>